The Trio of Traits that Accelerate Employee Development

 Why EQ is Important for Your Organization and Employees

 Provide your employees with insight into who they are and why they act the way they do.
 They will better understand their strengths (and how to use them) and their opportunities for growth.
 In return, you’ll have a company full of better communicators, conflicts that get resolved, and improved relationships between teams.
 This will also lead to a confidence boost.
 It’s a win-win!

 Accelerate Employee Development with Birkman

 These three traits set the foundation for individual contributors to become future leaders.
 Together, having confidence in yourself, accountability to others, and the emotional intelligence to effectively handle interpersonal relationships is a powerful trio of traits to help any employee thrive.
-Birkman’s Rise to Lead program is essential to this type of personal growth.
-The first course, Self-Leadership, provides individual contributors with the knowledge they need to be confident, accountable, and emotionally intelligent.
-We’ll expand on the concept of Self-Awareness and Self-Management for high-potentials to grow and prepare to become effective managers.
+Birkman is essential to this type of personal growth.
+We provide individual contributors with the knowledge they need to be confident, accountable, and emotionally intelligent.
 Let’s connect.